NSProgrammer/ZipUtilities/README.md

 ## Overview

-**Primary**
+### Service Oriented Interfaces (NSOperations)

-The primary value of *ZipUtilities* is that it provides an easy to use interface for archiving data or files into a single zip archive and unarchiving a zip archive to the contained files.
-The primary approach for *ZipUtilities* is to provide a service oriented pattern for compressing and decompressing.
+The primary value of _ZipUtilities_ is that it provides an easy to use interface for archiving data or files into a single zip archive and unarchiving a zip archive to the contained files.
+The primary approach for _ZipUtilities_ is to provide a service oriented pattern for compressing and decompressing.

-### `NOZCompress.h`
+**`NOZCompress.h`**

 `NOZCompress.h` contains the service oriented interfaces related to compressing into a zip archive.